 At least 1 in 5 mothers (and 1 in 10 fathers) experience some form of mood or anxiety disorder during pregnancy or within the first year of a child’s birth.

-This is different than the “baby blues,” which affects up to 80% of mothers in the first 2-3 weeks after giving birth.
+This is different than the “baby blues,” which affects up to 80% of child-bearing people in the first 2-3 weeks after giving birth.
 This moderate moodiness and weepiness is considered a normal adjustment period and resolves on its own.
 If symptoms are severe or longer lasting, please seek screening for PMAD via your medical provider or contact me for an appointment.

 There are many factors that contribute to PMAD.
 It is not your fault.
 You did nothing to “cause” this.
 With help, you will get better.